 Getting a hair transplant is not as simple as just walking into a clinic and asking if you can have some hair put in your scalp.
 It is a complicated surgery that involves grafting, anesthesia, pain and, of course, risks.

 So what are hair transplant risks and side-effects and how likely are they to affect whether or not you would be willing to get the surgery?

 What are the Hair Transplant Risks?

-Different surgeries and surgeons carry their own inherent hair transplant risks simply because it is a surgery, and any surgery carries natural, innate risks that cannot be avoided.
+Different surgeries and surgeons carry their own inherent risks simply because it is a surgery, and any surgery carries natural, innate risks that cannot be avoided.
 However, there are a number of different hair transplant risks that are common amongst all surgeries for hair loss that involve putting new strands on your scalp.

-The most common of all of the hair transplant risks (and one that occurs in nearly every instance of getting the surgery) is scabbing of the scalp.
+The most common of all of the hair implants risks (and one that occurs in nearly every instance of getting the surgery) is scabbing of the scalp.
 The scabbing itself is not dangerous, but it is disgusting and hideous, and it can lead to other problems, such as: